Meigyoku-Thmn/Ever17Converter/documetations/WAF.md

 # About the WAF file format
 This is the format for audio in Ever17.

 Like the CPS format, I don't know much about this format.
-My code is adapted from https://github.com/vn-tools/arc_unpacker
+My code is adapted from https://github.com/vn-tools/arc_unpacker (thanks!).

 This format seems to be just a variant of the wav format.
 The codec is "Microsoft ADPCM Format" (WAVE_FORMAT_ADPCM).